tvanderbruggen/SciCpp/README.md

 SciCpp uses the C++-17 standard.
 It is tested with the GCC and Clang compilers under Linux.

-See documentation (TODO link) for more details.
+See [documentation](https://tvanderbruggen.github.io/scicpp/) for more details.

 ## Installing and using SciCpp